kamranahmedse/developer-roadmap/src/data/roadmaps/rust/content/quinn@LmFog_qXrS9e5ARhV6OD_.md

-# toml-rs
+# TOML Parsing

-`toml-rs` is a library in Rust designed to parse and serialize TOML documents.
-TOML, which stands for Tom's Obvious, Minimal Language, is a straightforward and easy-to-read format often used for configuration files.
-The `toml-rs` library provides functionalities to convert between TOML documents and Rust structures.
-It heavily uses Rust's powerful trait system and type inference, to parse a TOML document into Rust's static types for further manipulation.
-Moreover, by making use of the 'serde' library, it enables automatic serialization and deserialization between TOML and Rust types.
+`toml-rs` parses and serializes TOML (Tom's Obvious, Minimal Language) configuration files in Rust.
+Uses serde for automatic serialization/deserialization between TOML and Rust types.
+Leverages Rust's trait system and type inference to convert TOML documents into statically-typed Rust structures.

 Visit the following resources to learn more: